Fine & Decorative Art

 The extensive and wide ranging Fine & Decorative Art collection at Eton College includes paintings, drawings, prints, sculpture, ceramics, furniture, stained glass and textiles.
 A large proportion of the collection was generously given or bequeathed to the college by former pupils and their families.

 There are several hundred oil portraits, dating from the 16th century to the present day.
 In addition to portraits of royals or figures associated with the college, the 'leaving portraits' depict young Etonians, many of whom became prominent public figures in later life.
 Earlier leaving portraits are painted by some of the most significant portraitists of the 18th and 19th centuries, including Sir Joshua Reynolds, Benjamin West and Sir Thomas Lawrence, while there are 20th-century examples are by Derek Hill, Paul Brason and Andrew Festing.

-Amongst other notable oil paintings in the collection are an early 17th-century panoramic View of Venice by Odoardo Fialetti, and George Frederick Watts’ Sir Galahad presented to Eton by the artist in 1897.
+Other notable paintings in the collection include an early 17th-century panoramic View of Venice by Italian painter and printmaker Odoardo Fialetti, presented by Sir Henry Wotton, and George Frederic Watts’ Sir Galahad, presented by the artist in 1897.